pwyf/ati/README.md

  * [Raw data (exported from the tracker)](_data)
  * [Preprocessing scripts](gen)

+## Requirements

+ * Jekyll
+ * Python 3.5+?
+Something like that.
+A relatively new version, anyway.

 ## Setup

 1. Update `_data/demo/source-results.csv` with actual results (exported from the aid transparency tracker)